 The former Houston Texan has had an interesting NFL career thus far.
 Overall, his raw numbers are decent on paper, appearing in 50 games over four seasons and tallying up 7.5 sacks and 65 tackles.
 Not bad for a rotational defensive lineman, to be sure.

 As a Texan, Covington was mostly asked to play out of position, however.
-In their 3-4 scheme Covington played as the , whereas he'll be a 3-technique lining up over the guard in the Cowboys system.
+In their 3-4 scheme Covington played as the defensive end, whereas he’ll be a 3-technique lining up over the guard in the Cowboys system.
 This should suit Covington much better, allowing him to be more comfortable in his position and hopefully produce at a higher clip.

 Christian Covington is expected to be heavily involved in a defensive tackle rotation which is becoming quite crowded due to the Cowboys’ busy offseason.
 Not only did Dallas draft UCF tackle Trysten Hill in the second round of the draft, but they are also bringing back the likes of Maliek Collins, Tyrone Crawford, and Antwaun Woods just to name a few.